szczyglis-dev/py-gpt/README.md

 With the `MCP` plugin, you can connect **PyGPT** to remote tools exposed by `Model Context Protocol` servers (stdio, Streamable HTTP, or SSE).
 The plugin discovers available tools on your configured servers and publishes them to the model as callable commands with proper parameter schemas.
 You can whitelist/blacklist tools per server.
 Tool discovery caching is enabled by default with a 300-second TTL.

+To configure MCP connections, open `Config -> MCP...` for a direct shortcut, or use `Plugins -> Settings -> MCP`.
+Both open the same MCP plugin settings.
+Use either path when connecting PyGPT to an external service or tool server through MCP.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#mcp

 ## Mouse and keyboard